sebastianspicker/chronikwerk/docs/04-path-policy.md

 - `Customers > ACME GmbH`
 - `Customers/ACME GmbH`

-Comparison is done on sanitized segments.
+Comparison is done on canonically normalized raw segments, not on the lossy sanitized filesystem segments.

 ## 5. Filename Policy